MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications.md

     ```xml
     <activity android:name="com.worklight.wlclient.ui.UIActivity" />
     ```

+### Registering the application
+1. Open a **Command-line** window and navigate to the root of the Android Studio project.

+2. Run the command:

+    ```bash
+    mfpdev app register
+    ```

+    The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the **mfpclient.properties** file in the **./app/src/main/assets/** folder of the Android Studio project, and adding to it the metadata that identifies the MobileFirst Server.

+    > <b>Tip:</b> The application registration can also be performed from the MobileFirst Operations Console:
+        1. Open your browser of choice and load the MobileFirst Operations Console using the address  `http://localhost:9080/mfpconsole/`.
+You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
+        2. Click on the "Create new" button next to "Applications" to create a new application and follow the on-screen instructions.
+        3. After successfully registering your application you can optionally download a "skeleton" Android Studio project pre-bundled with the MobileFirst Native SDK.

 ## Updating the MobileFirst Native SDK
 To update the MobileFirst Native SDK with the latest release, find the release version number and update the `version` property accordingly in the **build.gradle** file.